w3c/wcag3/informative/README.md

 - Other file types are extracted in full
 - Syntax highlighting follows the file extension; override via `{lang=...}`, e.g. `::example-code[{example-name}/index.html#styles]{lang=css}`

+Usage of this directive is encouraged where feasible in order to reuse code rather than repeat it, but it is not required in all cases.
+Fenced code blocks are appropriate for cases that do not warrant a full working example, or where manually picking out a small subset of its code would be more expedient.